verdaccio/verdaccio/test/README.md

 ### E2E Test

-Verdaccio includes an User Interface and must be tested.
-We use End-to-End testing to run some smock test against the web API using the UI Theme include by default.
+Verdaccio includes a Web User Interface that must be tested.
+We use End-to-End testing to run some smock tests against the web API using the UI Theme include by default.

 ```bash